cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 - [SonarQube](https://www.sonarsource.com/) as the server for code analysis and setting up quality gates.
 - [XLRelease](https://xebialabs.com/) as the CD server for release steps following the initial CI process Jenkins.

-Instructions on configuring the various tools can be found in the [Configuration](../tool_configuration/readme.md) of this site.
+Instructions for configuring the various tools can be found in the [Configuration](../tool_configuration/readme.md) section of this site.

 ## Other Code examples